mockito/mockito/README.md

 * Q: What's new in Mockito release model?

   A: In Q2 2017 we implemented [Mockito Continuous Delivery Pipeline 2.0](https://github.com/mockito/mockito/issues/911).
-  Not every every version is published to Maven Central.
+  Not every version is published to Maven Central.

 * Q: How to publish to Maven Central?